Stream Bank Erosion

 - Unlike rock, which transfers stream energy downstream, dense vegetation can dampen this force reducing erosion downstream.

 Download the following document to get familar with techniques that can be used for bioengineering.
-Please consult Lincoln SWCD Watershed Technical Specialist, the Oregon Department of State Lands, or a professional before excavating (removing) or adding (filling) rock, soil or any other material in a stream or along the streambank.
+Please consult Lincoln SWCD, the Oregon Department of State Lands, or a professional before excavating (removing) or adding (filling) rock, soil or any other material in a stream or along the streambank.
 This activity is regulated by the State of Oregon and can result in fines if done without a proper permit

-Lincoln SWCD is available to help with erosion concerns by providing technical, and if available, financial assistance to landowners in Lincoln County.
+Lincoln SWCD is available to help with erosion concerns by providing technical assistance to landowners in Lincoln County.

-Lincoln SWCD is available to help with erosion concerns by providing technical, and if available, financial assistance to landowners in Lincoln County.
+Lincoln SWCD is available to help with erosion concerns by providing technical assistance to landowners in Lincoln County.

 Soil Bioengineering Techniques | |